Terms of reference

 Section 81 of the Local Government and Public Involvement in Health Act 2007 requires the council to publish its Terms of Reference in a Review.

-This document is being published online and at:
+This document is being published at:

 A Community Governance Review is the process used to consider parish arrangements.
 It is a review of the whole or part of the district area to consider one or more of the following: